 |Macros are deprecated.
 Use Interpolations instead.|

-A Macro basically is a placeholder that you can use at certain places in Avantra configuration items, and that are replaced "during run time" with e.g. System-specific data.
+A Macro basically is a placeholder that you can use at certain places in Avantra configuration items, and that are replaced "during run time" with, for example, System-specific data.
 There are three classes of Macros provided with Avantra:

 Custom Check Macros for the use in (almost) all Custom Checks.
-They are replaced with values specific to the particular System the Custom Check is executed on.
-Using these Macros provides a greater flexibility in CustomCheck definition for multiple Systems.
+They are replaced with values specific to the particular system the Custom Check is executed on.
+Using these Macros provides greater flexibility in CustomCheck definition for multiple systems.

-Even more, you can automatically stop an SAP Instance, an SAP System, or a Custom Checks at the beginning of a Maintenance Window and start it again at the end of it.
+Even more, you can automatically stop an SAP Instance or an SAP System at the beginning of a Maintenance Window and start it again at the end of it.

-Availability Data is recorded even if the monitoring is turned off, and if a Systems is Down during the Maintenance Windows, the downtime is considered as "planned" and does not count for the Service Level Report.
+Availability Data is recorded even if the monitoring is turned off.
+And if a system is down during the Maintenance Windows, the downtime is considered as "planned" and does not count for the Service Level Report.

-A Maintenance Window can be thought of as a container for Schedules indicating when to turn monitoring off (and on) for a Dynamic Group or a Static Group of Servers, SAP Systems or Databases, as well as for Business Services.
+A Maintenance Window can be thought of as a container for Schedules indicating when to turn monitoring off (and on) for a Dynamic Group or a Static Group of Servers, SAP Systems, Databases, and Business Services.

 A Schedule is a recurrent or non-recurrent event with a start time and a duration reflecting one or more periods of time.
 One or more Schedules can be assigned to a Maintenance Window, forming the following relation:

-A particular System can be affected by multiple Maintenance Windows, Schedules may overlap.
+A particular System can be affected by multiple Maintenance Windows, thus Schedules may overlap.

 Certain Monitoring Parameters allow the definition of exceptions.
-If you, for instance, define usage thresholds for a tablespace with a Monitoring Parameter the defined value is valid for all tablespaces of the system.
-If you want to override this setting on a per-tablespace level you can define a so called Monitoring Exception Parameter for the particular tablespace
+If you, for instance, define usage thresholds for a tablespace with a Monitoring Parameter, the defined value is valid for all tablespaces of the system.
+If you want to override this setting on a per-tablespace level you can define the so-called Monitoring Exception Parameter for the particular tablespace.

 Monitoring Exception Parameters can be defined in Monitoring Parameter Sets as well.

-The configuration of monitoring is implemented by means of so called Monitoring Parameters.
-These can be e.g. thresholds indicating a Warning or Critical system condition, or restrictions of what is to be checked, or some basic configuration for the check execution itself, like timeouts, etc. All Monitoring Parameters have a carefully chosen default value.
+The configuration of monitoring is implemented by means of the so-called Monitoring Parameters.
+These can be, for example, thresholds indicating a Warning or Critical system condition, or restrictions of what is to be checked, or some basic configuration for the check execution itself, like timeouts, etc. All Monitoring Parameters have a carefully chosen default value.
 As soon as you start monitoring, Avantra uses these defaults.
 You may change these defaults by defining a parameter and by modifying its values.
-Monitoring Parameters can be defined for a single system, or they can be part of so called Monitoring Parameter Sets.
+Monitoring Parameters can be defined for a single system, or they can be part of the so-called Monitoring Parameter Sets.